matthewashley1/Quest-Input/README.md

 This Gif showcases some of the features of the program

-## Excel data input was done with the Apache POI API
+## Excel data input was done with Apache POI

 [Apache POI] (https://poi.apache.org)